ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - c - React - CRA, JSX and React elements.md

   - note: we've tested with CRA install globally vs. not, and takes the same time to create an app.

-- Create app with CRA `npx --yes create-react-app my-first-react-app`
+- Create app with CRA `npx --yes create-react-app react-playground`

   Note: `--yes` flag
   - Appartently in recent versions (I'm using npm v.6.14, students were using npm v.8) (https://stackoverflow.com/questions/69006097/does-npx-no-longer-do-install-less-run)